jbriaux/c-bittrex/README.md

 It also contains an example of a bot for minute trading based on RSI 14.

 The API is functional, the bot mode is still experimental **use at your own risk**.
+Moreover, during my tests I discovered that bittrex API replies with delayed candles (getticks), between 1 and 5mn delay.
+So, again, **use at your own risk**

+I suggest to use the CLI to script some monitoring on your favorite coins/market and put it in a crontab.
+So if a long term opportunity shows up you can get an email without checking all the time the candles :)

 Todo
 -------------